EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 ## Part 1, Episode 5: Using PlatformIO

-In this lesson we will interactively explore the features of PlatformIO and finalize your readiness for Part 2, where we begin using the EnviroDIY Modular Sensors sketches to run multiple environmental sensors in a manner that is energy efficient and that can send data to an internet repository.
+In this lesson we will interactively explore the features of PlatformIO and increase your readiness for Part 2, where we begin using the EnviroDIY Modular Sensors sketches to run multiple environmental sensors in a manner that is energy efficient and that can send data to an internet repository.

 ### Get Mayfly running in PlatformIO